adaltas/ece-bigdata2-2022-fall/PROJECT.md

   - The important thing here is to **explain why you picked a particular technology**, what other technologies were considered
   - **Example**: Uber wants to track all its drivers in real-time in order to predict the areas most likely to be in need for drivers (what technologies will be used to: transport data, store data, analyse data, present results, etc.)

-Expected format for the report: PDF or Markdown.
+Expected format for the report: PDF

 ## Due date